apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_has_any`

-Returns true if any elements exist is both array
+Returns true if any elements exist in both arrays

 ```
 array_has_any(array, sub-array)